 See, e.g., Knitwaves Inc. v.
 Lollytogs Ltd., 71 F.3d 996, 1002 (2d Cir.
 1995) “Where we compare products that contain both protectible and unprotectible elements, our inspection must be ‘more discerning’” [a court] “must attempt to extract the unprotectable elements from…consideration and ask whether the protectable elements, standing alone, are substantially similar.”

 That one drives me nuts.
 It argues that whenever part of something is unique and part is not, then we should strike and ignore what’s not, look at the distillate, and then ask “is what’s left substantial enough to be protectable on its own?”
-Ridiculous not least because everything in music is contextual.
-If you strip away something, you redefine all else that was in its periphery.
+Ridiculous sometimes because music is contextual.
+If you strip away something, you redefine all else that it influenced.
 Every bit of music and probably art and literature is comprised of material that came before it so the distinction is irrelevant in the absolute.
-To have a court draw a line and say “everything to the left of this line is to be excluded from the conversation” would be corrosive to truth finding.
+To have a court draw a line and say “everything to the left of this line is to be excluded from the conversation” would be corrosive to truth-finding.
 And a demand that a plaintiff do this preposterous thing — draw its own version of the line, distilling some portion as the original portion and then only from there, make the comparison to the allegedly infringing work to avoid summary judgment, makes no sense.
-This needs to go the way of the inverse ratio rule.
+This needs to evolve or just go the way of the inverse ratio rule.

 If it sounds like I’m very sympathetic to the plaintiff, believe me, I’m not.
 It would be far truer to say I sympathize with the defendants.
 I’m just not shocked they didn’t get summary judgment.
 They’re going to need to go a few more rounds to eventually inevitably be found not guilty.
 That’s a waste of something, the legal system’s time, kinda, but something.
 But this is the system within which we have to work.